Straight man: Women

-Despite the usual name, women can fulfill an equivalent role, although they are often described as a "comedic foil".
-Examples of noteworthy female foils include Margaret Dumont, who often performed with the Marx Brothers in their films, Bernardine Flynn up against Art van Harvey on Vic and Sade, Marian Jordan against her husband Jim on Smackout and Fibber McGee and Molly, and Pam Dawber, who performed with Robin Williams on the television series Mork & Mindy.
+Many actresses have played under the role.
+Examples of noteworthy straight women include Margaret Dumont, who often performed with the Marx Brothers in their films, Bernardine Flynn up against Art van Harvey on Vic and Sade, Marian Jordan against her husband Jim on Smackout and Fibber McGee and Molly, and Pam Dawber, who performed with Robin Williams on the television series Mork & Mindy.
+Selena Gomez plays the comedic foil to Steve Martin and Martin Short on the Hulu series Only Murders in the Building.

 Popular culture

-The role is still found today in sitcoms and several Japanese comedy anime, where they are known as tsukkomi.
-Prominent sitcom characters illustrating this role include Jim Halpert from The Office, Ben Wyatt from Parks and Recreation, and Jerry Seinfeld from Seinfeld.
-Some notable tsukkomi characters include Shinpachi Shimura and Toshiro Hijikata from Gintama, Himeko from Sket Dance, Saiki Kusuo from The Disastrous Life of Saiki K., Yuuko from Nichijou, and Tadakuni from Daily Lives of High School Boys.
+The role is still found today in sitcoms and several Japanese comedy manga, where they are known as tsukkomi.
+Prominent sitcom characters illustrating this role include Jim Halpert from The Office, Michael Bluth from Arrested Development, and Ann Perkins from Parks and Recreation.
+Some notable tsukkomi characters include Shinpachi Shimura and Toshiro Hijikata from Gintama, Himeko from Sket Dance, Saiki Kusuo from The Disastrous Life of Saiki K., Mio Naganohara from Nichijou, and Tadakuni from Daily Lives of High School Boys.